Alcohol Use Disorder

 Current treatments include medications, talk therapy as well as mutual-support groups which are considered key to the recovery process.

 Research with psychedelics is underway.
 Both ketamine and MDMA have yielded promising results when combined with psychological support in early Phase II clinical trials.
-Awakn Life Sciences are leading the way in terms of using psychedelics to treat AUD.
+Awakn Life Sciences has planned a Phase III study with ketamine for AUD.

 What is Alcohol Use Disorder?